Homepage look and feel

 Replace with a color gradient

-- Below the preview pane, be sure Custom CSS is selected.
+2. In the Customize HTML, CSS, and JS section, be sure Custom CSS is selected.

 /* Set homepage banner image */

-/* set background color gradient */ - Replace the linear-gradient values with your choice.
+5. Replace the (red, yellow) linear-gradient values with your choice.
 You must have at least two colors but can have more, and you can also specify direction and/or degree.
-See the W3School's entry for linear-gradient function for more details.
+Refer to the W3School's entry for linear-gradient function for more details on working with the linear-gradient property.

 Replace with your own image

 First, you'll need to find an image you'd like to use.
 This can involve some trial and error.
-Here are some tips to help you find a good image:
+Generally, you want a 5:1 aspect ratio for the image.
+Refer to Image guidelines below for more detailed guidance on choosing an image.

 Once you have an image that you'd like to work with:

-- Go to Library > Files and upload it to your File Library.
+1. Go to Files and upload it to your File Library.

-- Below the preview pane, be sure Custom CSS is selected.
+4. In the Customize HTML, CSS, and JS section, be sure Custom CSS is selected.

 /* Set homepage banner image */